 The months of April, May, June and September would be best to visit Spiti valley on Bike.
 From January till March, the weather will be cold with chances of snowfall and black ice on the road which is not really an ideal situation to be riding around on a bike.
 Some people do make a winter ride to Spiti but not everyone can do that without getting hurt.
 July and August would bring the season of monsoon with chances of rain, landslides and slush which again is not ideal for a bike ride.
 From October to December, you can indeed ride to Spiti valley but the weather would then be cold.
 These three months in my opinion are worst time to be going to Spiti valley.
 There will not be much greenery anywhere on the route; there will be no snow as well and you will just be riding through cold winds and an overall dull landscape.

 So if a safe, uneventful trip, lush green hills and colors of Spiti is on your mind; then June, early July and September is the best time to visit Spiti Valley.
 If you are feeling adventurous and heavy snow is what you want to see, then Feb & March is the best month to go.
 Please do keep in mind that life in Spiti in winter is really not that easy.
 Water freezes everywhere including in pipes and taps; which means there will be no running water and you will have to depend on water in buckets.

 I hope this information on best time to visit Spiti valley was helpful.
-If you have any further questions; please feel free to ask in the comments section below and I would be glad to answer.
+If you have any further questions; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.